 Crossing the border into Queensland, it’s only a couple of minutes detour off the motorway to the Palm Beach Dog Off-Leash Beach, one of the best off-leash dog beaches on the Gold Coast.

 Dogs are permitted off-leash around much of the Palm Beach Parklands, including the northern side of the Currumbin Creek entrance, looping around to the ocean-facing beach and lifeguard tower 13.
-Just note that dogs are prohibited on the southern side of Currumbin Creek.
+Note though that dogs are prohibited on the southern side of Currumbin Creek.
 Check out the signs next to the carpark.

 Saltwater Fenced Dog Park, Gold Coast